-Again, it is about the unintended consequences, and I want it to be taken note of that I am standing here today calling this out because the unintended consequences are very clear.
+It is about the unintended consequences, and I want it to be taken note of that I am standing here today calling this out because the unintended consequences are very clear.
 You have given no consideration to the staff.
 You have not referred this to the Procedure Committee.
 You have taken no steps of your own volition to manage your speaking time within the slots that you have been allocated, but you want to plunge this chamber into chaos and more late-night sittings.
 You have failed to consult the government on this approach.
 We provided a sensible and reasonable alternative, which was 'Let's refer this to the Procedure Committee first.'
 Mr Davis in his contribution, which I listened to very, very closely, said, 'We're happy to work with government, but only after we've got this motion moved through the chamber' - because you want to punish us.
 You want to punish us.
 There has been no opportunity to talk about this.

 What we know on this side of the chamber as well is that crossbenchers like to use their adjournments and other things they move in this house as great social media opportunities, where they spread disinformation, they put it online and we do not have the opportunity to respond to it.
 Dr Mansfield said, 'We have no opportunities to talk about things.'
 Well, there are constituency questions.
 There are adjournments.
 You have the opportunity to move motions.
 There is plenty of opportunity for you to do those things.
 Every day you get an opportunity to do those things.

 So, again, we predict that there will be unintended consequences with this approach, and I have called a couple of them out now.
-I call out the lack of willingness on the part of Mr Davis and those opposite to recognise and take account of long-standing convention, which is to not spring something on the government or any party in this chamber by surprise.
+I call out the lack of willingness on the part of Mr Davis and those opposite to recognise and take account of longstanding convention, which is to not spring something on the government or any party in this chamber by surprise.
 It does not matter about convention.
 He has no interest in honouring those conventions.
-It is very disappointing from you, Mr Davis, because you have been here for a long time.
+It is very disappointing from you, Mr Davis, because you have been here for a long time, a very long time, and you should know better.
+But, again, this is all designed to gag the government.